-Pliny the Elder (Minor) was born in the year CE 23 in Comum Novum (now Como in Lombardy, southern Italy) as Gaius Plinius Secundus.
-He was a Roman historian, writer, philosopher of nature and a fleet commander.
+Pliny the Elder (Maior) was born in the year 23 CE in Novum Comum (now Como in Lombardy, northern Italy) as Gaius Plinius Secundus.
+Pliny was of Etruscan origin, as indicated by his surname Plinius.
+He was a Roman official, historian, writer, philosopher of nature and fleet commander.
 His only surviving work is “Natural History”, a kind of encyclopedia, which is a mine of knowledge and ideas in Roman times.
 He was a good friend of Emperor Vespasian on a daily basis.

-Born in Etruria, educated in Rome.
-He was the son of Gaius Pliny Celer and Marcelli.
+He was educated in Rome.
+He was the son of Gaius Plinius Celer and Marcelli.
 He had a sister, Plinia, who gave birth to a nephew – Pliny the Younger.
 Pliny the Elder belonged to the state of equites and performed various functions resulting from this affiliation.
-During his lifetime, he neither married nor had any children.
+Pliny neither married nor had any children.
 Hence, in his will, he decided to adopt his nephew.

 He was then transferred again to Corbulo.
 He was given the rank of prefectus alae and was in charge of a cavalry detachment of 480 men.
 The last commander of Pliny during his service was Pompey Paulinus – governor of the Germania Inferior province in the years 55-58 CE.
 At that time, probably – following his nephew’s notes – he wrote his first work – “De jaculatione equestri” devoted to throwing a javelin in horse riding.